lanl-aea/waves/docs/tutorial_writing_builders.rst

    build/implicit_workflow/implicit.out.stdout
    build/implicit_workflow/solver.log

 Re-run the workflow with two solve cpus.
-Note that since the target definition and output files have changes, the original, single cpu solve output file is left around and not overwritten.
+The task re-runs because the target list has changed.
+With the target list change, the original, single cpu solve output file is left around and not overwritten.
 A more advanced builder or user task definition is required to clean up previous files when the expected target file list changes.
+If the solver or builder factory provided an option to merge the multiple cpu output files, it could be possible for the user to write a task that does not re-execute when the number of solve cpus changes.
+In this tutorial, the user would need to write the merge operation as an `SCons AddPostAction`_ to get similar behavior when the requested solver cpus changed.

 Observe that the previous log file still exists and a new log file with extension ``*.log1`` is found in the build output.
 Cleaning log files to produce deterministic output for task log file tracking and cleaning would require a more